Free-GPGMail/Free-GPGMail/ReadMe.md

 with instructions on how to build them.

-We also publish a copy of the original source packages and compiled binaries of the updated mailbundles, along with a .DMG for easy installation.
+We also publish a copy of the original source packages and compiled binaries of the updated mailbundles, ~along with a .DMG for easy installation.~

-Note GPGSuite must be installed first and then
-The mailbundle binaries replaced using the .DMG.
+Note GPGSuite must be installed first and then the mailbundle binaries replaced using the .DMG.

 Build Instructions